Patricia Ithau: Work experience

 At the time she was appointed CEO of WPP-Scangroup, her varied business experience went back for over a quarter of a century.
 She has served in leadership positions in companies that manufacture fast-moving consumer goods and cosmetics for distribution on the African continent.
 She has worked as the managing director/CEO at Uganda Breweries, based in Kampala Uganda, East African Breweries, based in Nairobi, Kenya and Unilever East Africa, based in Nairobi.
 She was the founding CEO at the African subsidiary at the time the parent company established L'Oréal Africa, based in Johannesburg, South Africa.

 Other considerations

 She holds board positions at nearly a dozen companies and organizations, including Absa Bank Kenya, British Chamber of Commerce and Industry, Jambojet, TradeMark East Africa, Kenya Private Sector Alliance, Vivo Activewear and WPP- Scangroup.
 She is also a Trustee on the boards of trustees of M-Pesa Foundation and Vodafone Foundation, United Kingdom.

 Family

-She is a married mother of two daughters.
+She is a married to Leonard Ithau and is the mother of two daughters.